-Thankfully, the Social Security Administration is pretty straightforward on their rules.
-In their eyes, a common-law marriage is a valid marriage.
-As such, a common-law couple will be able to claim the same benefits as a couple who followed the “traditional” marriage route.
+The rules are actually quite straightforward!
+According to the SSA, a common-law marriage is a valid marriage.
+And as such, a common-law couple will be able to claim the same benefits as a couple who followed the “traditional” marriage route.

 In states that do recognize common-law marriage, usually the parties must live together and hold themselves out to the public as husband and wife.
 The cohabitation does not have to be in the State where the marriage agreement was made.

 Second, there must be an agreement to marry.
 This agreement must:

-- Propose a permanent union that is exclusive;
+- Propose a permanent union that is exclusive

-- Be in the present tense;
+- Be in the present tense

-- Propose a marital status that cannot be terminated at will but can be terminated only in the same manner as a “traditional” marriage, i.e., death, divorce or annulment.
+- Propose a marital status that cannot be terminated at will but can be terminated only in the same manner as a “traditional” marriage, i.e., death, divorce or annulment

 Third, the marriage must be entered into by mutual consent of the couple to become husband and wife from that time forward.